matthieugomez/StringDistances.jl/README.md

 		#> 1.0
 		```

-	- [TokenSet](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in word orders and word numbers.
+	- [TokenSet](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in word orders and word numbers by comparing the intersection of two strings with each string.

 		```julia
 		compare(Jaro(),"mariners vs angels", "los angeles angels at seattle mariners")